metablaster/WindowsFirewallRuleset/Modules/Ruleset.Initialize/Help/en-US/Update-ModuleHelp.md

 Update-ModuleHelp updates help files for modules installed with PowerShell edition which is used to run this function.
-Unlike conventional Update-Help commandlet Update-ModuleHelp updates only those modules for which update is possible without generating errors with update.
+Unlike conventional Update-Help commandlet Update-ModuleHelp updates only those modules for which update is possible thus not generating errors during update.

 ## EXAMPLES